aarushigoyal33/bharat-yatra-in/README.md

 ## 🎯 Objective

-The main objective of this project is to simplify travel planning by providing users with affordable and personalized trip recommendations while saving time and effort.
+The main objective of this project is to simplify travel planning by providing users with affordable and personalized trip recommendations while saving time and effort

 ---